Solutions to the wave equation for commuting flows of dispersionless PDEs: Introduction

 where $\delta/\delta u^j$ is the variational derivative.

 For the specific case of evolutionary system of hydrodynamic type (\ref{sy1}), B.A.
 Dubrovin and S.I.
 Novikov \cite{DNop} introduced a class of homogeneous operators of first order

 where the adjective \emph{homogeneous} refers to the order of derivation of each term (here the Einstein notation is used).
-In \cite{DNop} the authors proved that in the non-degenerate case (i.e. $\det g^{ij}\neq 0$), the operator (\ref{DNop}) is Hamiltonian if and only if $g_{ij}=(g^{ij})^{-1}$ is a flat metric and $\Gamma^j_{ik}=-g_{is}\Gamma^{sj}_k$ are Christoffel symbols compatible with $g$.
+In \cite{DNop, DN} the authors proved that in the non-degenerate case (i.e. $\det g^{ij}\neq 0$), the operator (\ref{DNop}) is Hamiltonian if and only if $g_{ij}=(g^{ij})^{-1}$ is a flat metric and $\Gamma^j_{ik}=-g_{is}\Gamma^{sj}_k$ are Christoffel symbols compatible with $g$.
 Operators (\ref{DNop}) naturally arise in systems (\ref{sy1}) whenever the Hamiltonian density $h$ depends on the field variables $\textbf{u}$ only.
 In this case, if a hydrodynamic type system is Hamiltonian in the sense of Dubrovin and Novikov we have

-In \cite{DubDef}, Dubrovin classified integrable one-dimensional nonlinear systems of PDEs which are Hamiltonian, making wide use of first-order homogeneous operators and introducing a perturbative approach.
-The sketch of the Dubrovin's perturbative theory is given in Section \ref{sec1}, where we also introduce the notion of commutative flows of a hydrodynamic type system, and we prove that their integrability is strictly related to the wave equation (\ref{wave}).
+In Section \ref{sec1} we introduce the notion of commutative flows for hydrodynamic type systems with the Hamiltonian property and we prove that their integrability is strictly related to the wave equation (\ref{wave}).

-Within such a theoretical framework, the main aim of this paper is twofold: finding exact solutions of (\ref{wave}) and applying these results to the theory of integrable PDEs.
-In particular in Section \ref{sec1}, for the convenience of the reader, we introduce the perturbative approach to integrable Hamiltonian evolutionary systems.
+Within such a theoretical framework, the main aim of this paper is { to find exact solutions of (\ref{wave}).
+As pointed out also by Makridin and Pavlov in \cite{pavlov2}, complete solutions to \eqref{wave} are very important because they explicitly represent the infinitely-many symmetries and conservation laws of Hamiltonian systems of hydrodynamic type \eqref{sy1} in 2-components.}

+In particular, in Section \ref{sec1} for the convenience of the reader, we motivate our investigation by introducing the main concept of commuting flows for hydrodynamic-type systems.
 In Section \ref{sec2} we determine for specific cases the solution to the wave equation (\ref{wave}) parameterized in terms of two arbitrary functions.
 In Section \ref{sec4}, using the results obtained in the previous section, we characterize classes of Hamiltonian systems which we prove to be integrable.
 Finally we give some comments and remarks in Section \ref{sec5}.